Jonnaa/Jonnaa/README.md

 ## Hi, I'm Jonathan 👋

-I am a software engineer with an educational background in computer science and a hands-on full-stack bootcamp.
+I am a software developer with an educational background in computer science and a hands-on full-stack bootcamp.

 I am a dedicated, hard-working, quick learner who always aims to exceed expectations.
 Fueled by an unwavering love for problem-solving, a passion for excellence, and a relentless pursuit of improvement to every project.